Looks like your cart is empty. Compare Travel Backpacks

 All Tortuga travel backpacks qualify as carry ons.
 Even when fully packed, the max dimensions for our 45L bags are 22" x 14" x 9" -- exactly the size that airlines allow.

 The Outbreaker Backpack combines the ergonomics and portability of a backpack with the obsessive organization and easy packing of a suitcase.
 With the Outbreaker, you have a place and a compartment for everything.
 Feel free to overpack, because it will feel comfortable no matter how much you’re carrying.

-The Homebase Backpack was designed with the minimalist traveler in mind.
+The Setout Divide was designed with the minimalist traveler in mind.
 For light packers, a maximum-sized carry on is too much bag.
 Work bags are the right size, but aren’t built for travel.
-The Homebase is an ultralight, mid-sized carry on that is ideal for minimalist packers and short trips.
+The Setout Divide is an flexible, mid-sized carry on that is ideal for light packers and short trips.

 If you like internal organization, lots of packing space, and a hip belt but still prefer a lightweight bag, the Setout Backpack is your holy grail.
 It has most of the organization and packing space of Outbreaker in a lighter weight package.
 It’s also our most affordable travel backpack.

 Compare travel backpacks here to find YOUR perfect backpack for city travel.